je-suis-tm/web-scraping/README.md

 So far the most efficient way of ETL i found is regular expression.

 It is much more powerful than beautiful soup.

+# updates

+2018/4/9

+Previously i said scraping CME was effortless.

+It backfired.

+CME websites changed its structure from XML to json query.

+So i updated the new method to scrape CME.